wraithgar/moonboots_hapi/README.md

-Hapi plugin for moonboots
 # moonboots_hapi

-Moonboots plugin that allows it to serve files using a hapi server
+Moonboots plugin that allows it to serve files using a hapi server.

 ## How to use: